renesas-rz/rz-community-bsp/README.md

 **kas/u-boot/*.yml**\
 A selection of files to use to specify which U-Boot version to build.

+**kas/trusted-firmware-a/*.yml**\
+A selection of files to use to specify which Trusted-Firmware-A version to build.

 **kas/opt/gitlab-ci-cache.yml**\
 A special option that can be used to configure the sstate and downloads directory locations so that they can be used easily with GitLab CI/CD caching.